 If you are required to complete one or more supplemental modules, you must complete the quizzes for those modules.

 You must earn an average overall of 80% on the quizzes to be certified as having completed the training.
-You can earn less than 80% on a specific quiz as long as your overall average is 80%.
+You can earn less than 80% on a specific quiz to be certified as long as your overall average is 80%.

 Will the training cost me money to complete?